antleaf/doapr/webroot/content/repositories/ssoar.md

 metadata_reuse_permission: All metadata are made available under a CC0 (Creative Commons Zero) licence and can be harvested via the standardised OAI-PMH web interface and used freely without any restrictions.
-moderation: Before the publications are made freely accessible to the public on the Internet, the metadata are checked by the SSOAR team and are supplemented with a classification, keywords (Thesaurus for the Social Sciences (GESIS)) and, if necessary, with further information.
+moderation: 'Before the publications are made freely accessible to the public on the Internet, the metadata are checked by the SSOAR team and are supplemented with a classification, keywords (Thesaurus for the Social Sciences (GESIS)) and, if necessary, with further information. '
 oai_pmh_url: https://www.ssoar.info/OAIHandler/request
 objectives: GESIS provides essential and internationally relevant research-based services for the social sciences.
 As the largest European infrastructure institute for the